Saturday, June 14, 2025

 2. Week 3–4: Switch midnight snacks to a light protein meal

 Slow changes help avoid relapses tied to late-night eating habits.
-Celebrate small victories, like following a schedule for a week, to keep you going.
+Celebrate small victories, like following a weekly schedule, to keep you going.

 Identifying Your Eating Patterns

-Tracking your eating habits is the first step to better eating.
-A food journal shows you hidden habits that might be holding you back.
-By writing down what you eat, when, and how you feel, you’ll spot patterns that lead to late-night cravings.
+Keeping track of your eating habits is the first step to smarter eating.
+A food journal reveals secret habits that could be preventing your weight loss.
+By writing down what you eat, when, and how you feel, you will recognize patterns that cause nighttime cravings.
 This helps turn vague habits into clear actions.

 Keeping a Food Journal